ngduc/react-setup/README.md

 # React-Setup
-**A Universal React Setup with i18n: Babel 6, Koa 2, React, React Router, React Transmit, React Bootstrap, React-intl, Mocha, Isparta, Webpack HMR, InlineCSS/PostCSS, ESLint.**
+**A Universal React Setup with i18n: Babel 6, Koa 2, React, React Router, React Transmit, React Bootstrap, React-intl, Mocha, Isparta, Webpack 2, InlineCSS/PostCSS, ESLint.**

 I prefer to keep this setup trim but feel free to sprinkle some more pixie dust (Redux, Passport, etc.) to bake your project :)